ahmad-mokhtar/ahmad-mokhtar.github.io/_pages/codes.md

 nav_order: 4
 ---

-Here you can find the package(s) I have developed for computer algebra systems.
+Here you can find some of the packages I have developed for computer algebra systems.

 ### MAGMA
 ---